Georgia elections chief fights fellow Republicans, Trump | WTOP

-ATLANTA (AP) — Georgia’s secretary of state is a man on an island, and the political flood is rising fast, as President Donald Trump and his allies vent their outrage at the fellow Republican over unsupported claims that mismanagement and fraud tainted the state’s presidential election.
+ATLANTA (AP) — Georgia’s secretary of state is a man on an island, and the political flood is rising fast, as President Donald Trump and his allies vent their outrage at the fellow Republican and make unsupported claims that mismanagement and fraud tainted the state’s presidential election.

 The current battle is a switch for Raffensperger.
 The 65-year-old, bespectacled engineer spent most of his first two years in office taking abuse from Democrats, who filed lawsuits alleging that Georgia, under then-Secretary of State Brian Kemp, engaged in illegal voter suppression in 2018.
 Kemp, the Republican candidate who narrowly won the governorship over Democrat Stacey Abrams that year, denies the claims.